Mean-Field Approximation of Cooperative Constrained Multi-Agent Reinforcement Learning (CMARL): Model for Constrained Mean-Field Control (CMFC)

 The goal of CMFC is to solve the following optimization problem.

-where $\Pi_{\infty}$, as stated in section \ref{sec:cmarl}, is the collection of admittable policy sequences.
-In the forthcoming section, we shall prove that the solution of a variant of (\ref{eq:problem_2}) closely approximates the solution of (\ref{problem_1}) for large $N$.
+where $\Pi_{\infty}$, as stated in section \ref{sec:cmarl}, is the set of admissible policy sequences.
+In the forthcoming section, we shall establish that the solution of a variant of (\ref{eq:problem_2}) closely approximates the solution of (\ref{problem_1}) for large $N$.